isocpp/CppCoreGuidelines/CppCoreGuidelines.md

         void test(string& s)
         {
             innocent_bystander i; // more trouble brewing
-            string copy = s;      // copy the string
+            string copy2 = s;      // copy the string
         } // destroy copy and then i

     Here, if constructing `copy2` throws, we have the same problem because `i`'s destructor now also can throw, and if so we'll invoke `std::terminate`.

 3. You can't reliably create global or static `nefarious` objects either: